 2.Leave the default synchronization settings as is, and click OK.
 A code syntax check takes place automatically, and the Messages window informs you of the result:

-The class sum (which has been reverse engineered from code) is now visible in the Model Tree window.
+The operation sum (which has been reverse engineered from code) is now visible in the Model Tree window.